szig97/project-2/README.md

 5. Run the create table code to create the 'trulia_real_estate' table.
 6. Run the create table code to create the 'locations' table.
 7. Run `select * from trulia_real_estate` and `select * from locations` to ensure that the tables were created.
 8. Open a Jupyter Notebook in the 'trulia-real-estate' repository.
 Create a text file called 'config.py.'
-In this file, save your pgAdmin password as 'password'.
+In this file, write down your pgAdmin password.
 9. Open ‘real_estate_etl.ipynb.' and run all cells.